eebasso/WarpX/Docs/source/theory/cold_fluid_model.rst

     on a nodal grid and at half-integer timestep.

 Step 1: **Higuera and Cary Push**
-    The time staggering of the fields is used by the momentum source term, which is solved with a the Higuera and Cary push :cite:p:`HigueraCary2017`.
+    The time staggering of the fields is used by the momentum source term, which is solved with a Higuera and Cary push :cite:p:`cfm-HigueraCary2017`.
 We do not adopt spatial grid staggering, all discretized fluid quantities exist on the nodal grid.
 External fields can be included at this step.

 Step 2: **Non-inertial Terms**
     In RZ, the divergence of the flux terms has additional non-zero elements outside of the derivatives.
-These terms are Strang split and are time integrated via equation 2.18 from :cite:t:`ShuOsher1988`, which is the SSP-RK3 integrator.
+These terms are Strang split and are time integrated via equation 2.18 from :cite:t:`cfm-ShuOsher1988`, which is the SSP-RK3 integrator.

 Step 3: **Boundary Conditions and Communications**